 On the other hand, WordPress is an all-in-one solution to build websites—a CMS (content management system) based on the LAMP stack.

 While Jamstack is modular by design, WordPress is monolithic.

 Moreover, setting up a great development environment becomes easy with static site generators such as Gatsby and Hugo.

-If other developers need to collaborate in the project, they can pull down the code from Git onto their local environment for further alterations.
+If other developers need to collaborate on the project, they can pull down the code from Git onto their local environment for further alterations.
 This means no complex installs are required.

 On the other hand, WordPress is easy to use and does not require any programming language.
 Therefore, it's an excellent solution for anyone with no programming skills.

-However, it does not offer the developer experience provided by Jamstack because everything is stored in the server.
+However, it does not offer the developer experience provided by Jamstack because everything is stored on the server.
 Besides, running WordPress locally is tricky, and developers are on their own for site deployment.

 The data is stored within WordPress, and you cannot get it out or share it with other platforms easily.
 Furthermore, WordPress organizes the content in webpage-oriented frameworks, making it impossible for the same content to adapt to other digital platforms.

 Because of 3rd party vulnerabilities, WordPress has become infamous for its security issues.
 As a result, its sites are often the favorite target of hackers.

 The Sucuri 2019 Threat Research Report website tells us that WordPress was infected slightly more often in 20219 than in the previous year.
 The infection rates of WordPress grew from 90% to 94%.